allanwhite/contentful-mc-uploader/content/in-echo/academy/23-hl7-102-anatomy-of-an-hl7-message/learnarticle.md

 Hope that gave you a deeper insight into HL7.
 In the next post, we'll take an actual HL7 message - the ADT - and break it down to help you understand how it's constructed exactly.

 If you’re looking to integrate EHR data with your application without becoming an HL7 expert, Catalyze can help.
 Learn more about our hosted, HIPAA-compliant HL7 integration platform [here](/hl7).

-Tags: HL7

-Author: mohan

-Interlinking: <h2>Explore more topics on HL7.
-Visit our Content Archive on the Basics of HL7.</h2>
-<a href="http://content.catalyze.io/hl7-basics">Content Archive</a>